 Therapist Vs. Psychologist: What's The Difference?

-Updated February 29, 2024by BetterHelp Editorial Team
+Updated October 12, 2024by BetterHelp Editorial Team

-Content Warning: Please be advised, the below article might mention trauma-related topics that could be triggering to the reader.
-Please see our Get Help Now page for more immediate resources.
+Please be advised, the below article might mention trauma-related topics that include suicide, substance use, or abuse which could be triggering to the reader.

 Choosing to seek mental health services through individual, group, couples or family therapy with a licensed psychologist can be a brave choice to prioritize your well-being.
 Whether you see a mental health counselor, therapist, psychologist or psychiatrist, these professionals have the expertise to assist you in various areas of mental health.
 Finding an individual with the credentials to treat your specific concerns and meet your unique goals can be essential when looking for a counseling provider.

 Psychologists and therapists across the American psychological landscape often have similar roles but different education levels.
 In addition to an undergraduate degree, psychologists often have advanced degrees, such as a Ph.D. or PsyD, whereas therapists may have master's degrees.
 In addition, psychologists don't all work as therapists; many study human behavior as researchers, professors and authors.
-Knowing the difference between a therapist, psychologist, and other types of mental health professionals available to you can help you find the most effective patient care for any mental health disorders or concerns.
+Knowing the difference between a therapist, psychologist, and other types of mental health professionals available to you may help you find the most effective patient care for any mental health disorders or concerns.

 Getty